 Around the time of their wedding, which took place in London, Boberg abruptly gave up his studies in music and resolved that he would, instead, pursue graduate studies in speech-language pathology.
 It was a massive relapse in his speech before the wedding that led to this dramatic change in direction.
 After getting speech therapy in the United States, Einer Boberg was fluent when he met Julia in Vienna.
 The relapse occurred when Julia was back in London before the wedding.

-The newly married couple moved to the United States, where their first son, Charles, was born, and in 1971 the family moved to Edmonton, where Boberg, with a newly acquired PhD in speech-language pathology, took up a position at the University of Alberta.
-A second son, Peter, was born in Edmonton.
+The newly married couple moved to the United States, where their sons, Charles and Peter, were born, and in 1971 the family moved to Edmonton, where Boberg, with a newly acquired PhD in speech-language pathology, took up a position at the University of Alberta.

 In July 1987, I attended a three-week speech clinic in Edmonton.
 At the clinic, in my role as a person who stutters, I relearned how to speak; I learned fluency as a second language.
 The clinic was the Institute for Stuttering Treatment and Research, or ISTAR for short.